bcelary/apt-uu-config/README.md

 4. Ensure all tests and quality checks pass
 5. Submit a pull request

+See [CLAUDE.md](CLAUDE.md) for development guidelines when working with AI assistants.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.